box/developer.box.com/content/guides/mobile/android/install.md

 # Android SDK Installation

 <Message type='warning'>
-As of May 31, 2023 Android SDK will no longer be supported.
+As of May 31, 2023 Android SDK is no longer be supported.
 You can still use your existing Android SDK applications with no impact, but you won't receive new features,